THE STORY OF CABEL T-B RECORDING

 This was the

-30th and last official radio broadcast for Cabel T-B. The recording
+30th and last official radio broadcast and recording for Cabel T-B.

-this is Cabel T-B's 50th recording!
-The CD version is a two CD set
+is Cabel T-B's 50th official recording!
+The CD version is a two CD

-a commentary track that was so long it had to edited to fit on the CD)
+track" (the commentary track was so long it had to be edited to fit on

 in this recording is a "last" since this is the last Cabel T-B recording